rizome-dev/rizome/README.md

 rizome init --template my-template-key
 ```

-The `init` command now provides an interactive template selection interface.
-You can choose from saved templates or create a new one on the fly.
+The `init` command provides an interactive experience for both provider setup and template selection.
+It first optionally allows you to configure your AI provider registry (enable/disable providers, add custom providers, remove providers, view status) and then provides template selection from saved templates or create a new one on the fly.

 By default, all RIZOME.md files and the corresponding sync'd PROVIDER.md files have a Current Date comment pinned to the top; all `rizome` commands update this tag, making it simple to inject context about the current date for research purposes.